jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ## 3 - Advanced

-If you were unable to cover all your platform landing zone requirements with our standard scenarios and options, you can use the con
+If you were unable to cover all your platform landing zone requirements with our standard scenarios and options, you can use the advanced configuration settings to further customize your deployment.

+The advanced configuration settings can be found in the [Platform landing zone configuration file]({{< relref "configuration" >}}) documentation.

 ## Next Steps